 For real nitty-gritty and detailed technical illustrations, patents are probably the best place to look:

-- US Patent 1,408,555: Electrical indicator system by Frank Wood, Charles Cory & Son Inc., June 23, 1914.
+US Patent 1,408,555: Electrical indicator system by Frank Wood, Charles Cory & Son Inc., June 23, 1914.
 This is the earliest stepper motor I've found in the USPTO database.
-Some online sources hint that stepper motors were invented in 1920 by an Englishman named Walker, but I've unable to track that down.
+Some online sources hint that stepper motors were invented in 1920 by an Englishman named Walker, but I've been unable to track him down.
 Wood's later invention

 US Patent 1,408,555: Art of producing step-by-step movements (granted March 7, 1922) refers back to this one and is also of interest.

 On the strength of these patents, I'd argue that Frank Wood invented the stepper motor in 1912 (the filing date for the first patent)—but please do get in touch if you know differently.

 Please do NOT copy our articles onto blogs and other websites